EMI-Group/evox/CONTEXT.md

 ### Extension System
 External packages install into the `evox_ext` namespace package.
 At `import evox` time, `auto_load_extensions()` discovers and merges them into the corresponding `evox.*` modules (algorithms, problems, operators, metrics, utils).

+### Triton Kernel Integration
+Triton provides hand-written GPU kernels for performance-critical operations.
+The infrastructure is **optional** — Triton is an optional dependency (`pip install evox[triton]`).
+When available, `register_triton_op` registers both a PyTorch fallback (runs everywhere) and a Triton CUDA kernel.
+PyTorch's dispatcher auto-routes CUDA → Triton, CPU/other → PyTorch.
+Without Triton installed, only the PyTorch fallback is used and everything works normally.

 ## Constraints
 - **Pure PyTorch**: No NumPy in framework code.
 All tensors must be PyTorch tensors for GPU compatibility.